 The greatest benefits for our members include:

-Our location in Portland, Maine and access to the Pine House.
+Our location in Portland, Maine and access to the Hay Loft and the Pine House.

 Our commitment to nutrition and local sourcing of food.